 The theatre is built into the cliffs of Porthcurno, offering sweeping views of the bay beneath.
 You can enter and look around for £6, or if you do happen to be there while a play is showing, watching it while looking over the sunset is an excellent way to end a day in Cornwall.

-Mousehole has a fascinating history – it was one of Cornwall’s most significant fishing ports in the Middle Ages, but was burned to the ground during a Spanish raid!
+Mousehole is a traditional fishing village with a fascinating history – it was one of Cornwall’s most significant fishing ports in the Middle Ages, but was burned to the ground during a Spanish raid!

 It’s not as exciting nowadays, but it will still be one of the most stunning stops on your Cornish road trip.